nicholasadamou/learn-git/README.md

 ![learn git](learn-git.gif)

-A free, open-source platform crafted specifically for beginners to master Git and GitHub.
-Designed with simplicity and ease of understanding in mind, this platform provides an accessible entry point for anyone looking to enhance their version control skills.
+Learn Git is a free and open-source platform to learn Git and GitHub.
+It is designed to be simple and easy to understand for beginners.

 ## ⭐ Features